 Pasta Side Dish: Parmesan and Garlic Farfalle

-- 1/2 of a medium sized yellow onion
+- 1/2 medium-sized yellow onion diced

 - 2 garlic cloves

-- 1 tablespoon olive oil
+- 1 tbsp olive oil

-- 1/2 teaspoon red pepper flake
+- 1/2 tsp red pepper flake

 - 1/2 cup dry white wine